Sivasankaramalan/DevBlog/ck1m2t04x005d8zs16hykuxho.md

 ### Appium

->
-Appium is an Open Source tool to Automate iOS and Android Mobile Applications.
+>  is an Open Source tool to Automate iOS and Android Mobile Applications.
 In this blog, we will see the setup of Appium for Android Mobile App Automation.

 ### Android Mobile Settings
 To perform the Automation tests on Android Mobile a few steps to be followed.
 Below are the steps need to be done on any android mobile before starting the Automation.